This post may contain affiliate links. Please see our disclosure policy.

-This slow cooker pork shoulder is my absolute favorite way to make pulled pork without bbq sauce.
-A super easy combination of seasonings mixed with garlic and shallots provides a ton of flavor, while cooking low and slow makes the meat super tender and juicy.
+This slow cooker pork shoulder crockpot recipe is my absolute favorite way to make pulled pork without bbq sauce.
+It’s a super easy dry rub put on top of boneless pork shoulder, and cooking low and slow makes the meat tender and juicy.

-- Lower sugar - This recipe does not require BBQ sauce, which can add a lot of extra sugar (almost half a cup versus 1 tablespoon).
+• No BBQ sauce – This recipe does not require BBQ sauce, which can add a lot of extra sugar (almost half a cup versus 1 tablespoon).
+I love this simple dry rub.
+Makes the pulled pork a lot more versatile to use in other recipes.

-- It's so tender - Thanks to cooking low and slow!
+• It’s so tender – Thanks to the crockpot for cooking on low heat.

 Ingredients